preemptive/protected-adventureworks/README.md

   * **"Login" Debugging Check**: The event name is "Debugger Detected at Login".
   * **"Query" Debugging Check**: The event name is "Debugger Detected when Querying Sensitive Data".
 Selecting that row will show occurrences of the event in a Search blade; select an occurrence to see details in another blade.
 Under *Custom Data*, the *Query* key's value will indicate what query (Email Addresses, Phone Numbers, or Credit Cards) was being accessed when the Check detected unauthorized debugging.
   * **Tamper Check**: The event name is "Tampering Detected".
  * Other feature-related events may also appear.

-For details on these checks, and how they are configured, see [this MSDN Magazine article](). **TODO: URL**